DACSSA acknowledges the traditional owners of country throughout Australia and their continuing connection to land, sea and

 RECONCILIATION ACTION PLAN (RAP)

-We are developing our inaugural Reconciliation Action Plan (RAP) to demonstrate out commitment to reconciliation, through quality advocacy services that are culturally safe and accessible.
+We have developed our inaugural Reconciliation Action Plan (RAP) to demonstrate our commitment to reconciliation, through quality advocacy services that are culturally safe and accessible.
 We want to build meaningful relationships with Aboriginal and Torres Strait Islander People to facilitate equitable access to disability services.

 To learn the steps we are taking, please take a few moments to read our Reconciliation Action Plan (RAP).

 The documented statistics vary, but the last Census (ABS 2019) show us that around 8.5% of Aboriginal and Torres Strait Islander Peoples aged 15 and over, in non-remote areas, live with severe or profound disability.

 From statistics we can begin to understand that:

 - 45% of Aboriginal and Torres Strait Islander Peoples are living with disability or long-term health conditions

 - Aboriginal and Torres Strait Islander Peoples are 2.1 times more likely to be living with disability than other Australians